 9. SUPPORT YOUR FUNDRAISER

 Ensure you support your fundraisers in their journeys - both in terms of fundraising and taking part in the challenge event, for some it might be their first ever Half Marathon.
 They’ll be sure to spread the word about what a wonderful charity you are to support!
+A great example of charity/fundraiser support is Yorkshire Cancer Research - #donorlove.

 10. MAKE IT PERSONAL